PolloDiablo/SENG-371-Project-1/README.md

 - Reddit (World of Warcraft): http://www.reddit.com/r/wow/
 - Reddit (Team Fortress 2): http://www.reddit.com/r/tf2/

-In total, the resulting PatchNote database contains <b>770 rows</b>, where each rows corresponds to a single patch for a game.
-And the ForumPost database contains <b>11523 rows</b>, where each row corresponds to a single Reddit post.
+In total, the resulting PatchNote database table contains <b>770 rows</b>, where each rows corresponds to a single patch for a game.
+And the ForumPost database table contains <b>11523 rows</b>, where each row corresponds to a single Reddit post.
 (See https://github.com/PolloDiablo/SENG-371-Project-1/blob/master/docs/data.txt for database format)

 <h2>Results of Experiment</h2>
 For the data analysis I graphed:

-The weight occurences of Reddit posts per week, where the weight of a given post was equal to log10(numberOfComments)+log10(popularity).
+Weighted occurences of Reddit posts, where the weight of a post = log10(numberOfComments)+log10(popularity).

 AND

-Number of patches relased per week. vs.
+Number of patches relased (usually just one at a time)

+vs.

-Time
+Time (weeks)

 For example, here is the resulting graph for the keyword "Ashe" in the League of Legends data:
 ![LOL-ashe](https://github.com/PolloDiablo/SENG-371-Project-1/blob/master/SENG371/analytics/LOL-ashe.png)

-Similarily, here is the resulting graph for the keyword "Mundo" in the League of Legends data:
+"Mundo" in the League of Legends data:
 ![LOL-mundo](https://github.com/PolloDiablo/SENG-371-Project-1/blob/master/SENG371/analytics/LOL-mundo.png)

-Similarily, here is the resulting graph for the keyword "Morgana" in the League of Legends data:
+"Morgana" in the League of Legends data:
 ![LOL-morgana](https://github.com/PolloDiablo/SENG-371-Project-1/blob/master/SENG371/analytics/LOL-morgana.png)

-(Ashe, Mundo, and Morgana are all playable characters in League of Legends)
+Note: Ashe, Mundo, and Morgana are all playable characters in League of Legends.

 This is for the keyword "soldier" in the Team Fortress 2 data:
 ![TF2-soldier](https://github.com/PolloDiablo/SENG-371-Project-1/blob/master/SENG371/analytics/TF2-soldier.png)